-Boracay is known for its gorgeous fine-sand beach and its many activities like sailboarding, parasailing, and crystal kayak.
-But what you may not know is that it has a diverse food scene — there are Filipino restaurants and other cuisines such as Chinese, Japanese, Moroccan, Mediterranean, and more.
+Boracay is known for its gorgeous fine-sand beach and numerous outdoor activities like sailboarding, parasailing, and crystal kayak.
+But did you know that it also has a diverse culinary scene?
+You can find numerous dining options, from local restaurants offering fresh seafood to international flavors such as Chinese, Japanese, Moroccan, Mediterranean, and more.

 For those who plan on going on a Boracay food trip, here’s a list of the best restaurants in Boracay you need to try.
-This includes our personal recommendations along with other top-rated restaurants in Boracay.
+We have included personal recommendations on the best Boracay restaurants we’ve visited.

 - 1. Nalka Seafood Restaurant